 54 thousand Kenyan youth have engaged with the GSI since it launched in June says Kendi Ntwiga-Nderitu, Microsoft Kenya Country Manager.
 She also noted that Microsoft wants to help people differentiate themselves to be relevant for today and tomorrow with digitizations.

 Kendi shares that some of the popular learning paths amongst Kenyan learners are skills that can be offered to the world from Kenya.
 These include; software development, customer service specialist, data analysts, digital marketing and project management.
 They make one relevant not just for Kenya, which increases the output of our youth, she adds.

 At Microsoft, equipping citizens with adequate resources and technology so that they are able to upskill and reskill has always been at the centre of our work.
 Securing partnerships with like-minded organizations such as Stanbic Bank Foundation and the Ministry makes complete sense if we are to reach and scale for maximum impact and successfully curb the impact of the pandemic.Kendi Ntwiga-Nderitu, Microsoft Kenya Country Manager

-The Global Skills Initiative in Kenya through the partnership will see about 50 thousand people skilled by end of year.
+The Global Skills Initiative in Kenya through the partnership will see about 50 thousand people skilled by end of the year.
 With plans to reach 500 thousand in the next three years.